Omoshirokunai/ros_llm_ws_pal/README.md

   - [Usage](#usage)
     - [Interacting with the Robot](#interacting-with-the-robot)

-## Problem Statement

-Given a high level textutal instruction to complete a task in the realworld, how can we get a robot to follow it us

-## Rationale

-This research explores the feasibility of using existing Vision-Language Models (VLMs) without fine-tuning for robot control in a zero-shot setting.
-The approach uses a hierarchical system of VLMs to break down high-level instructions into executable robot actions.

-The key hypothesis was that pre-trained VLMs could:

-1. Decompose complex tasks into logical subtasks
-2. Generate appropriate control actions based on visual feedback
-3. Evaluate task progress through visual comparison

-This zero-shot approach aims to reduce the need for task-specific training while leveraging the general capabilities of foundation models.

-## Methodology

-The system employs three main components:

-1. Subgoal Generator
-   1. Takes high-level task description and initial scene image
-   2. Outputs ordered sequence of subtasks
-   3. Uses LLaVA model with task decomposition prompt
-2. Control Model
-   1. Receives current subtask and scene images
-   2. Generates discrete robot actions (move forward, turn left/right)
-   3. Considers:
-      1. Initial vs current state comparison
-      2. Previous actions and feedback
-      3. Safety constraints
-3. Feedback Model
-   1. Compares initial, previous and current states
-   2. Evaluates subtask completion
-   3. Provides corrective suggestions
-   4. Uses fixed set of feedback options

-### Current Progress

-The system can:

-1. Generate subtasks from natural language commands
-2. Execute basic navigation actions
-3. Provide simple visual feedback
-4. Maintain safety constraints

-## Evaluation

-the project will be evaluated on the robot's abaility to complete the following tasks:

-### Evaluation Tasks

-#### Object Location

-prompt: find {object} in the center of a room

-**Metrics**
+## 1. Problem Statement

+Given a high level textutal instruction to complete a task, can we use Vision-Language Models (VLMs) to control a robot in a zero-shot setting without motion planning or fine-tuning?

+Current vision-language models show promising capabilities in understanding visual scenes and generating natural language responses.
+However, their efficacy in direct robot control remains understudied, particularly regarding:

+- Spatial reasoning accuracy
+- Safety-critical decision making
+- Hallucination prevalence in control commands
+- Real-world applicability without specialized training

+### 1.1.
+Research Questions

+## 2. Rationale

+Understanding VLM limitations in robotics is crucial for:

+- Establishing baseline performance metrics
+- Identifying key challenges in vision-language-action alignment
+- Informing future architectures for robot control
+- Quantifying safety risks in VLM-based control systems

+### 2.1.
+Hypotheses

+VLMs can effectively control robots in a zero-shot setting, but face challenges in:

+## 3. Methodology

+### 3.1 System Architecture

+- VLM-based controller using LLaVA model
+- Real-time vision feed integration
+- LIDAR-based safety validation
+- ROS-based robot control interface
+- Hierarchical task decomposition:
+  - High-level goal interpretation
+  - Subtask generation
+  - Primitive action execution

+High-level goal interpretation / Subgoal Generator

+- Takes high-level task description and initial scene image
+- Outputs ordered sequence of subtasks
+- Uses LLaVA model with task decomposition prompt

+Robot Control Model

+- Receives current subtask and scene images
+- Generates discrete robot actions (move forward, turn left/right)
+- Considers:
+      - Initial vs current state comparison
+      - Previous actions and feedback
+      - Safety constraints

+Feedback Model

+- Compares initial, previous and current frames
+- Evaluates subtask completion
+- Provides corrective suggestions

+### 3.2 Safety Framework

+LIDAR-based collision prevention
+Command validation pipeline
+Real-time safety checks
+performance of LLava:13b vs llava:8b to see if the larger model is better Emergency stop capabilities

+## 3.3 Evaluation

+Command validity rate: determined by the number of valid commands generated by the VLM Safety intervention frequency: determined by the number of safety stops triggered by the LIDAR system Task completion success: determined by the number of successful task completions vs human observed completions Hallucination detection rate: determined by the number of hallucinated commands

+### 3.3.1 Evaluation Tasks

+Object Location

+prompt: find {object} on your {left/right}

+Metrics

 - Success rate over 10 trials : determined by the number of successful completions (*sucessful completion is dertermined by the robot being able to locate the object in the center of the room*)
-- Number of action reversals
-- Distance traveled/optimal path ratio
+- Hallucination rate: determined by the number of hallucinated commands

-#### Navigation to Point
+Navigation to Point

-prompt: move to the designated location where {object} is located
+prompt: move to the location where {object} is located

-**Metrics**
+Metrics

 - Final position error: determeined by the distance between the robot's final position and the target location
 - Path smoothness (direction changes)
 - Collision avoidance success rate : determined using number of robot actions that trigger the lidar collision avoidance system

-#### Obstacle Avoidance
+Obstacle Avoidance

 prompt: move to a {location} where you see a {object} while avoiding the chairs